Pierre Guyotat: 1960s–1970s

-Eden, Eden, Eden was published in 1970 with a preface by Michel Leiris, Roland Barthes, and Philippe Sollers (Michel Foucault's text was received late and therefore did not appear).
+Eden, Eden, Eden was published in 1970, with a preface by Michel Leiris, Roland Barthes, and Philippe Sollers.
 This book was banned from being publicised or sold to minors.
 A petition of international support was signed by Pier Paolo Pasolini, Jean-Paul Sartre, Pierre Boulez, Joseph Beuys, Pierre Dac, Jean Genet, Simone de Beauvoir, Joseph Kessel, Maurice Blanchot, Max Ernst, Italo Calvino, Jacques Monod, and Nathalie Sarraute.
-François Mitterrand, and Georges Pompidou tried to get the ban lifted but failed.
-Claude Simon (who won the Nobel Prize in 1985) resigned from the jury of the Prix Médicis after the prize wasn't awarded to Eden, Eden, Eden.
+François Mitterrand and Georges Pompidou tried to get the ban lifted but failed.
+Claude Simon (who won the Nobel Prize in 1985) resigned from the jury of the Prix Médicis after the prize wasn't awarded to Eden, Eden, Eden, missing out by a single vote.
+According to American critic Ron Slate, "Drawing from his Algerian experiences, the text comprises one continuous sentence (scored with backslashes, brackets, semicolons and commas), an intoned catalog of military atrocities, communal humiliations, unsated lust, and miscellanea running 192 pages".

 In 1973, Guyotat's play Bond en avant ("Leap Forward") was performed.
 During the 1970s he was involved in various protests: for soldiers, immigrants, and prostitutes.
-One of those cases was of great importance for him: he personally helped Mohamed Laïd Moussa, a 24-year-old Algerian ex-teacher who was accused and then found guilty of unintentional murder in Marseilles.
+One of those cases was of great importance for him: he personally helped Mohamed Laïd Moussa, a 24-year-old Algerian ex-teacher who was accused and then found guilty of unintentional murder in Marseille.
 One week after he came out of jail, Moussa was murdered by a masked man; this event had a profound impact on Guyotat.

 In 1975 his novel Prostitution came out (which incorporated Bond en avant as the final monologue).
-From this point on, Guyotat's novels deal with a new kind of illegibility and obscenity.
-They still explore the possibility of worlds structured by sexual slavery and transgression of fundamental taboos.
-But the French language is now unrecognisable, estranged by an extreme grammatical, syntactic and lexical creativity.
-Ellipses of letters or words, neologisms and phonetic transcriptions of Arabic utterances make it difficult to understand.
-In the 1987 re-issue of Prostitution, a 120-page appendix - résumé, glossary, "grammar" and translations - is added to the actual fiction, to help the reader.
+From this point on, his novels deal with new argot and obscenity.
+They still explore the possibility of worlds structured by sexual slavery and transgression of fundamental taboos, but the French language is distorted, and ellipses of letters or words, neologisms, and phonetic transcriptions of Arabic utterances make it difficult to understand.

-In 1977, while working on Le Livre (1984) and Histoire de Samora Machel (still unpublished), he suffered a psychiatric illness.
-The depression and the deterioration of his physical and mental state culminated, in December 1981, in a coma.
+In 1977, while working on Le Livre (1984) and Histoire de Samora Machel (unpublished), he suffered a psychiatric illness.
+In December 1981, he was admitted to an intensive care unit in a coma, after neglecting his body for months.

 1980s

-Following the election of Francois Mitterrand, France's first socialist president, in 1981, the ban on Eden, Eden, Eden was lifted.
+Following the election of François Mitterrand, France's first socialist president, in 1981, the ban on Eden, Eden, Eden was lifted.

 From 1984 to 1986, Guyotat gave a series of readings and performances of his work all over Europe.

+In 1988 he lived in Los Angeles for a while to co-author the book, Wanted Female, with the painter Sam Francis.